havarhagelund/cdp-group-4-metaito-2024/README.md

 <a href="https://tailwindcss.com/">TailwindCSS</a><br/>

 <h3>Env Variables</h3>

 To run this project you will need the API keys for OpenAI and Supabase.
 If you are a sensor of the project, you should've been provided this beforehand.
 If not, please contact the project owner.
+You will find more information about this in the environmental variables section under the [Getting Started](#started) section.

 <h2 id="description">Description</h2>